About 14 miles east of Ashford, WA in Mt. Rainier National Park.

 From here the trail descends off the ridge, crosses a meadow, and meets the junction of Lakes High Trail.
 Paradise is 1.4 miles farther along the Skyline Trail.
 Continue strait ahead as the trail drops down into the head of Paradise Valley.
 There are terrific views of Mt.
 Rainier along this section of the trail and there are a couple of small creeks.
 After that, the trail climbs back up towards the parking lot.
 I think this section of the trail has some of the finest fall colors in the park.

 The trail then climbs slightly over Edith Creek.
 Just after Edith Creek is a short trail, on the left to the final highlight of this trail.
-It is a viewpoint of Myrtle Falls.
+It is a viewpoint of Myrtle Falls and the bridge over Edith Creek.
 From here the trail is paved and descends back down to the Jackson Memorial Visitors Center.

 This is one of my favorite fall hikes in the park.
 I like to hike it clockwise because the trail heads straight towards Mt.
 Rainier right away.